A Hybrid Genetic Algorithm for the min-max Multiple Traveling Salesman Problem: Literature review

 Several alternative heuristics have been proposed for solving the mTSP.
 These methods offer different perspectives and strategies to tackle the problem. \citet{junjie2006ant} apply an Ant Colony Optimization (ACO) algorithm to solve the min-sum mTSP.
 Similarly, \citet{liu2009ant} develop an Ant Colony system to address mTSP with multiple objectives. \citet{venkatesh2015two} introduce two metaheuristic algorithms: one based on the Artificial Bee Colony (ABC) algorithm and another based on the Invasive Weed Optimization (IWO) algorithm.
 These algorithms are combined with a local search procedure that involves a 2-opt algorithm and a heuristic for reallocating cities from the longest tour to other tours in a greedy manner. \citet{soylu2015general} proposes a General Variable Neighborhood Search (GVNS) for the mTSP.
 The study utilizes six different local search functions, including one-point move, two-point move, Or-opt2 move, Or-opt3 move, three-point move, and 2-opt move, to explore the search space effectively. \citet{he2022hybrid} introduce a Hybrid Search with Neighborhood Reduction (HSNR) algorithm for solving the mTSP.
 The HSNR algorithm follows a two-step iterative process, involving inter-tour and intra-tour searches, to achieve convergence.
-In the inter-tour step, two neighborhood search functions, insert operator, and cross exchange are employed based on Tabu Search to explore the search space between the tours.
-The intra-tour optimization is performed using the TSP heuristic EAX, which focuses on improving the individual tours. \citet{zheng2022effective} propose an iterated two-stage heuristic algorithm (ITSHA), which consists of an initialization and improvement stage.
-In the first stage, a fuzzy C-means clustering or a random greedy function is used to create initial solutions.
+In the inter-tour step, two neighborhood search functions, an insert operator, and a cross-exchange are employed based on Tabu Search to explore the search space between the tours.
+The intra-tour optimization is performed using the TSP heuristic EAX, which focuses on improving the individual tours. \citet{zheng2022effective} propose an iterated two-stage heuristic algorithm (ITSHA), which includes initialization as stage one and improvement as stage two.
+In the first stage, the authors create initial solutions by either using a random greedy process or employing C-means clustering.
 The improvement stage involves a variable neighborhood search that includes a 2-opt move, an insert move, and a swap move.

 To the best of our knowledge, \citet{zheng2022effective}'s mTSP results are the best on widely used benchmark sets at the time of writing this paper.
 However, it is worth noting that \citet{he2023memetic}'s Memetic Algorithm (MA) has outperformed their algorithm with a longer cutoff time.
 Nevertheless, there are no experimental results available for their MA using the commonly used cutoff time.
 Therefore, in section \ref{sec:results}, we compare our results primarily with the ITSHA algorithm.